actions/checkout/adrs/0153-checkout-v2.md

 When fetching submodules, follow the `fetch-depth` settings.

+Also when fetching submodules, if the `ssh-key` input is not provided then convert SSH URLs to HTTPS: `-c url."https://github.com/".insteadOf "git@github.com:"`

 Credentials will be persisted in the submodules local git config too.

 ### Port to typescript